voxtechnica/versionary-api/README.md

 to deploy the code to that environment:

 1. Ensure that you have the desired git branch checked out locally, and that all tests pass.
-2. Run `make build` to build the operations command.
+2. Run `make build` to build the `./api` and `./ops` commands for local use.
-3. Run `cmd/ops/operations -env <env> -action create-tables` to create any missing DynamoDB tables in the environment.
+3. Run `./ops -env <env> -action create-tables` to create any missing DynamoDB tables in the environment.
 4. Run `make deploy env=[qa|staging|prod]` to build release artifacts and deploy the CloudFormation template.
 5. Test the updated code running in the specified environment.